STAPLE-verse/STAPLE/README.md

 ## Starting the App

-1) Clone or copy this github repository.

-2) In a terminal window, go to the folder you cloned this repository and type:
+1) In a terminal window, go to the folder you cloned this repository and type:

 ```
 blitz dev
 ```

-3) Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+2) Open [http://localhost:3000](http://localhost:3000) (or whatever it says for localhost in the terminal) with your browser to see the result.

+===no edits below here have happened===

 ## Tests